Developing ascites is a direct result of liver scarring

 Typically, ascites cannot be cured.
 Instead, treatment is focused on managing the condition and easing painful symptoms.
 In some cases, ascites may be resolved through diuretic therapy, but it depends on what caused your ascites to develop.

 For ascites from a short-term illness or condition, ascites can sometimes be successfully treated.
 For ascites caused by cirrhosis, long-term medical treatment is usually necessary.
 This is because damage to the liver is permanent.
-Once scar tissue forms and your liver disease progress to cirrhosis, there is no way to cure it.
+Once scar tissue forms and your liver disease progresses to cirrhosis, there is no way to cure it.
 But completely avoiding alcohol gives the liver the best chance of functioning.

 Will I need surgery for ascites?